The Solitary Reaper, by William Wordsworth – Complete Poem Explanation | Summary & Analysis

 4. Stop here, or gently pass!

-→ She is all by herself, cutting the crop and tying the sheaves of grain.
+👉 She is working all by herself, cutting the grain and tying it into bundles with dedication.

 Stanza 2: Line by Line paraphrasing

-→ The poet says that no nightingale has ever sung—
+👉 The poet says that no nightingale has ever sung such a sweet and beautiful song.

 Stanza 3: Line by Line paraphrasing